microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/organizationsettings-list-contactinsights.md

 ## Response

-If successful, this method returns a `200 OK` response code and a collection of [organizationContactInsights](../resources/organizationcontactinsights.md) object in the response body.
+If successful, this method returns a `200 OK` response code and [insightsSettings](../resources/insightssettings.md) object in the response body.

 ## Examples